argoproj/argo-cd/docs/user-guide/sync-options.md

 ArgoCD allows users to customize some aspects of how it syncs the desired state in the target cluster.
 Some Sync Options can defined as annotations in a specific resource.
 Most of the Sync Options are configured in the Application resource `spec.syncPolicy.syncOptions` attribute.

-Bellow you can find details about each available Sync Option:
+Below you can find details about each available Sync Option:

 ## No Prune Resources